bio-tools/biotoolsRegistry/biohackathon.md

 ### Task 3: bio.tools API testing & optimisation
 The latest development deployment of the bio.tools API (https://dev.bio.tools/api/tool) is, we hope, a big improvement on the current version.
 It supports a comprehensive [set of parameters](https://biotools.readthedocs.io/en/latest/api_reference_dev.html) that enable precise query over tool function and other metadata.
 But before we can move these changes into production, the API needs to be thoroughly tested.
 There is also an opportunity to optimise the search behaviour, in light of results of real queries, to ensure it works as anticipated.

-The task is to systematically test the API, particulaly the behaviour of the search parameters as documented in the [API Reference]() and [API Usage Guide]().
-Please provide feedback on the behaviour / possible improvement of the API via GitHub](https://github.com/bio-tools/biotoolsRegistry/issues/new).
-Issues or suggestions on the docs can be reported [here](https://github.com/bio-tools/biotoolsdocs/issues).
-The bio.tools core-dev will be on-hand and (hopefully, depending on certain developments being completed in time) will be able to tweak the elastic search parameters during the workshop, allowing for immediate iterative improvements.
+The task is to
+* systematically test the API, particulaly the behaviour of the search parameters as documented in the [API Reference](https://biotools.readthedocs.io/en/latest/api_reference_dev.html) and [API Usage Guide](https://biotools.readthedocs.io/en/latest/api_usage_guide_dev.html).
+* provide feedback on the API search behaviour / possible improvement via [GitHub](https://github.com/bio-tools/biotoolsRegistry/issues/new)
+* suggest fixes or improvements to the API docs [here](https://github.com/bio-tools/biotoolsdocs/issues).

+Hopefully (depending on certain developments being completed in time), we'll be able to tweak the elastic search parameters during the workshop, allowing for immediate iterative improvements.

-### Task 5: Open development process
+### Task 4: Open development process
 Now that bio.tools is [open source](https://github.com/bio-tools/biotoolsRegistry/blob/master/LICENSE), there is an opportunity for hackers everywhere to contribute to the project.
 But first we must define how the community development process will work in practice.
 We have emerging [contributor guidelines]() but we want to revise these in light of feedback from potential contributors.

 The task is to review the emerging [contributor guidelines]() and provide feedback on these via [GitHub](https://github.com/bio-tools/biotoolsRegistry/issues/new).